Kingman (British horse)

-He is owned by Khalid Abdullah and trained by John Gosden.
+The horse is owned by Khalid Abdullah and was trained by John Gosden.

 Racing career

 2013: two-year-old season

 Kingman's career began with a six-length win in a maiden race at Newmarket under jockey Ryan Moore.
 Moore was impressed by the colt but called the ante-post price for the 2000 Guineas of 10/1 an overreaction.
 His next race was the Group 3 Solario Stakes at Sandown Park Racecourse this time with Khalid Abdullah's new retained jockey James Doyle on board.
 Kingman won by two lengths from Godolphin's colt Emirates Flyer.
 Following the win his price for the 2,000 Guineas was again cut.
 Gosden shared plans for a run in the Dewhurst Stakes but these were scrapped following a bone chip.